Shiloh (biblical figure): Latter Day Saint movement

 In the Church of Jesus Christ of Latter-day Saints and according Joseph Smith Jr. "Shiloh" is a name of the messiah Jesus Christ.

 In one of the sacred books of the Church of Christ with the Elijah Message called The Word of the Lord or The Word of the Lord Brought to Mankind by an Angel God says that "Shiloh" is one of his names along with "Jehovah", "Jesus Christ" and others.

 Islamic interpretation

-Al-Hakim bi-Amr Allah (985-1021), the fourth Fatimid Caliph and 16th Imam according to the Ismaili tradition, was held to be the Shiloh Messiah figure referred to in Genesis.
-Hamid al-Din al-Kirmani (d.
-1026), as well as the various contemporary Ministers (Da'is) of al-Hakim who eventually founded the Druze community, propagated this view and denied that Jesus was the one concerned by the reference since Jesus was not a king (rejecting the His regal genealogy).

-According to al-Samawal al-Maghribi in his Ifḥām al-Yahūd, the Shiloh mentioned in Genesis 49:10 is none other than Jesus the son of Mary.

-Shiloh has been interpreted as referring to Muhammad with a special concern to Quran 3:81.
+According to Muslims, Muhammad is identified as Shiloh, with a particular reference to Quran 3:81.